Hezbollah social services: Committed Party Members

 Hezbollah offers expensive and long term social welfare to a small portion of their adherents who execute the parties’ venturesome quasi-state tasks, such as military action.
 Hezbollah's social services original raison d’etre was catering to the needs of its most committed members, namely, its fighters.
 Hezbollah has been providing unconditional and unpublicized social and financial aid to the families of fighters since the early days of the party in 1982.

 In comparison with the Amal movement, Hezbollah's less dominant Shiite rival party, Hezbollah is more oriented towards serving its committed members.
 Nevertheless, both Hezbollah and the Amal Movement invest in social provision for other sectarian groups alongside Shiite Lebanese.
 While Hezbollah has more recently employed a strategy that links its distribution of welfare to election calculations, areas that are predominantly Shia and are potential recruiting grounds for militia men and activists, such as the southern suburbs of Beirut, gain extensive social welfare support.
 This is done despite their electoral insignificance.

 Located in predominantly Shia areas, namely the southern suburbs of Beirut, South Lebanon, and the Bekaa, the Martyrs’ Institution and the Institution of the Wounded are quintessential examples of social service institutions dedicated to servicing committed party members, specifically the families of Hezbollah's fighters that are injured or killed in action.
 The Martyrs’ Institution aids families of killed fighters by supplying them with occupational opportunities, education, and health care.
-The Institution of the Wounded offers reparations and healthcare to fighters and civilians injured due to the military activities of Hezbollah.
+The Institution of the Wounded offers reparations and healthcare to fighters and civilians injured due to the Israel-Hezbollah conflict.